 Gen Z is notoriously averse to phone calls, with as many as 75% preferring to text instead.
 But with the popularity of this communication method comes a host of safety concerns.
 Parents need to understand the risks their children may encounter over text and take steps to help them stay safe.
-As you decide if you should read your child’s texts, here are a few factors to consider:

 Other apps promise to let you see your child’s text messages, but many of them aren’t very reliable or easy to use.

 For example, Bark requires that you install a desktop app on your home computer, then plug in your child’s phone.
-You can only monitor text messages on iPhone when your child’s device is home and on the same Wi-Fi as your computer.
+You can only monitor text messages on iPhone when your child’s device is home and on the same WiFi as your computer.

 Don’t spy on your child’s texts.
 If they find out you’ve invaded their privacy without their knowledge, they’re less likely to come to you if they’re in trouble.